Freedom Lane: Helen Gets Stuck on the Toilet

 “Where the hell is that spray?”
 Helen said to nobody.
 She saw it on the opposite side of the sink.
 “Dammit.
 I’ll shit on the floor if I try to get up for that.”

-Instead of getting off the toilet, Helen picked up her cane and used it bottom first to reach for the can of air freshener with the hooked top.
+Instead of getting off the toilet, Helen picked up her cane and used it, holding it bottom first to reach for the can of air freshener with the hooked top.
 She nearly had it.
 If only she cold reach one or two more inches… Helen stretched as far as she could go.
 She almost had it…

 “What was that noise!”
 Tony shouted, coming from the kitchen.
 “Holy shit!
 Is that guy dead?!”

 “No,” Pauile said.
 “He’s napping in a pool of his own blood after shooting himself self in his FRIGGIN’ HEART!
 OF COURSE HE’S DEAD YOU STUNAD!”

 “Don’t yell at me!”
 Tony snapped.
 “I’m calling the cops!”

 “No!”
 Paulie said.
 “Lock the door and close all the blinds, kid.
 We’re going to take care of this ourselves.”

 “Oh, madon,” Paulie breathed as Da’Quarius locked up and closed all of the blinds.